anamok/TrainsDatabase/README.md

 **Relationships:**

 feel free to change any of the verbage..
 I'm sure it could be more clear.
-I also still need to add cardinality and participation, but I'm just including the following results from some relationship models I mapped.
+I also still need to add cardinality and participation, but I'm just including the following rough concepts.

 - has <RAILLINE, STATION, DISTANCE>
 Each RAILLINE has many stations with many distances.